munnep/TFE_demo_valid_certificate/README.md

 # TFE_demo_valid_certificate

-You will install a TFE latest version with valid certificates
+You will install a TFE latest version with valid certificates on a vagrant machine.

+The valid certificates will be created with let's encrypt The DNS record will be created at Amazon route53

 # Diagram
 The TFE server installation will connect to the internet to download and install necessary files.